Ontbo/ontbo-context-api/README.md

 print(profile.query_facts("What is my name?"))
 ```

-  <p>💡 Or skip the hand-holding and build your own client in any language → <a href="https://api.ontbo.com/api/tests/docs">https://api.ontbo.com/api/tests/docs</a></p>
+  <p>💡 Not using Python?
+See directly our Web API reference → <a href="https://api.ontbo.com/api/tests/docs">https://api.ontbo.com/api/tests/docs</a></p>
   </div>

   <div>